avi-amalanshu/avi-amalanshu/README.md

 ### ⬅️ literally batman

-trying to upload more of my work to github
+trying to commit more of my work publicly to github

 ive got a pretty awful habit of uploading almost nothing in fear of scrutiny